kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

      ![](./Images/updtrun1.png)

-    >**Note:** If you are getting errors here and also getting table, then please ignore the errors and move with further tasks.
+    >**Note:** If you are getting errors here and also getting a table, then please ignore the errors and move with further tasks.

-## Task 4 : Create delta tables
+## Task 4: Create delta tables

 You can save the dataframe as a delta table by using the `saveAsTable` method.
 Delta Lake supports the creation of both *managed* and *external* tables.